drkhrse/drkhrse-Arcade-Vertical-Overlay/README.md

 - Create versions with overlays for shaders that are not distorted to CRT mask.

 ## Acknowledgements
-Big thanks to the [CrossMix-OS](https://github.com/cizia64/CrossMix-OS) devs, Russ at [Retro Game Corps](https://retrogamecorps.com/), and everyone who contribute to the community at the Retro Game Handhelds discord and the [TrimUI subreddit](https://www.reddit.com/r/trimui/) . **Enjoy!*
+Big thanks to Cizia for [CrossMix-OS](https://github.com/cizia64/CrossMix-OS), Russ at [Retro Game Corps](https://retrogamecorps.com/), and everyone who contribute to the community at the Retro Game Handhelds discord and the [TrimUI subreddit](https://www.reddit.com/r/trimui/) . **Enjoy!*